brianprice88/Algorithms/README.md

-# Algorithms, Data Structures, and Interview Challenges (oh my!)
+# Algorithms, Data Structures, and Interview Challenges

 The purpose of this repo is to practice implementation, and have a central location for review as needed.